spiwokv/Fourier-Transform-Understanding-by-R/1D_FT/README.md

 ```
 ![Fig10](fig10.png)

 In the other words, there is a high content of sine but no cosine function.
 In the other other words, phase matters.
-Separate scanning by sine and cosine gives you the information on content of waves of certain frequncies and their phases.
+Separate scanning by sine and cosine gives you the information on content of waves of certain frequencies and their phases.

 Mathematically speaking: